Mowje/hpka/README.md

 0x06  | Forbidden action
 0x07  | Unsupported action type
 0x08  | Unknown action type
+0x09  | Invalid new key (when rotating keys)
+0x0A  | Invalid signature for the new key (when rotating keys)

 ### HPKA User registration

 When a user wants to register on the website using his public key, he appends the HPKA-Req (with ActionType == 0x01) and HPKA-Signature fields on a GET request on the website's home page.
 If the username is available, the server registers it and responds to the user with a "normal" reponse (status code = 200).
-Otherwise it will return status code 406, with a HPKA-Error: 5
+Otherwise it will return status code 445, with a HPKA-Error: 5

+If a user wants the server to generate a username for him, the username field from HPKA-Req should be left blank.

 ### HPKA User deletion

 The user sends a signed HPKA-Req header with the corresponding actionType value.
+The HTTP response is a "normal" one (ie, status code = 200) if it succeeds.

 ### HPKA Key rotation

 The user sends a signed HPKA-Req header with the corresponding actionType value.
-In addition to that, he sends a json string containing all the public key information in a "HPKA-NewKey" field.
-This field is signed by both the acutal key and the new key, and the signatures are sent on "HPKA-NewKeySignature" and "HPKA-NewKeySignature2" field.
+In addition to that, he sends an other HPKA-Req payload with the containing the new key and with the same actionType value in a "HPKA-NewKey" field.
+This field is signed by both the acutal key and the new key, and the signatures are respectively sent on "HPKA-NewKeySignature" and "HPKA-NewKeySignature2" fields.
+The HTTP response is a "normal" one (ie, status code = 200) if it succeeds.

 ## Libraries